-An agent group named Default group is created automatically in the console, but customized agent groups can also be created.
+A default agent group is automatically created in the console, but you can create custom agent groups.

 - 1. Select the Environment > Agents menu. - 2.
 In the left panel, click on Create a group.
 The line New group appears. - 3.
 In the Agents tab in the right panel, enter a Name for the group. - 4.
 Configure the agent group according to your preferences in the Policies, Scheduled tasks, Settings and Status and logs tabs.
 You must select at least one policy. - 5.
 Click on Save in the upper banner to save changes.